Kalman Bayesian Neural Networks for Closed-form Online Learning: Experiments

-To validate the capabilities of the KBNN for sequential/online learning in binary classification tasks, we perform classification on the Moon dataset \cite{pedregosa2011scikit} with 1,500 instances in total.
+\paragraph{Binary Classification} To validate the capabilities of the KBNN for sequential/online learning in binary classification tasks, we perform classification on the Moon dataset \cite{pedregosa2011scikit} with 1,500 instances in total.
 The data is presented in a continuous stream to the learning algorithm, starting with a single data instance.
 Training ends, when $90\%$ of the dataset, i.e., 1,350 instances are processed.
 We measure the performance of the model on the remaining $10\%$ of the instances during training to evaluate the learning progress.
 To demonstrate learning for multiple layers we use two hidden layers, each with 10 neurons.
-The hidden activations are chosen to be ReLU while the output activation is a sigmoid function.
+The hidden activations are ReLU, the output activation is a sigmoid function.

 Table~\ref{table:moon} lists how the accuracy and NLL of the KBNN on the test set evolve for an increasing number of processed training data.
 These results are averages over ten random trials.
-After several seconds of training the proposed model achieves a high accuracy and low NLL on the test set.
-Fig.~\ref{fig:introduction}(a) depicts the learned decision boundaries (top) and the predictive variance (bottom) after $1,000$ data instances.
-It can be seen that in areas where the samples of both classes are close or intermixed, higher uncertainties are predicted by the model, which is as expected.
+After several seconds of training the proposed model achieves a high accuracy and low NLL on the test set. \arXiv{Fig.~\ref{fig:classification_moon} in the supplementary material depicts the learned decision boundaries (top) and the predictive variance (bottom).
+The model predicts higher uncertainties along the decision boundary, where both classes intermix, which is as expected.}